department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/cold-war-era.md

 <div class="va-introtext">

-If you served during the Cold War Era—from 1945 to 1991—you may be at risk of certain health conditions.
+If you served during the Cold War era—anytime between 1945 and 1991—you may be at risk of certain health conditions.
 Learn about these conditions and what to do next to take care of your health.

 </div>

 <div class="feature" markdown=“1”>

-### What health risks should I know about related to service during the Cold War Era?
+### What health risks should I know about related to service during the Cold War era?

 You may be at risk of illnesses or injuries caused by contact with: